 Local Work Groups are led by local Soil and Water Conservation Districts found in each county and watershed across Minnesota.
 The Local Work Groups are made up of representatives from various agribusinesses, producer groups, conservation organizations, local governments as well as federal, state, and tribal government agency representatives.
 They are also open to individual agriculture producers and stakeholders.
 These groups provide NRCS with “Locally Led” input needed to help us set priorities set at the state and local levels.

 NRCS provides financial assistance to selected conservation practices.
 The availability and amount of financial assistance can vary between states.
 Download the Minnesota payment schedules to see which activities quality and how much financial assistance is available.

-If you want to learn more about EQIP, you can contact your local NRCS office.
-Your NRCS conservationist will visit you and evaluate the natural resources on your land.
-NRCS will then present a variety of conservation practices or system alternatives to help you address those concerns or management goals to improve or protect the natural resource conditions on your land.
+To learn more about EQIP, contact your local NRCS office.
+Your NRCS conservationist will visit with you and evaluate with you your resource concerns and management goals to improve or protect your operation and land.